NameIsJakob/datamodel-rs/README.md

 # What is supported?

 -   Binary encoding version 1 - 5 supported

-# What is needed?

 -   keyvalues2 encoding
 -   keyvalues2_flat encoding

+# What is needed?

+-   legacy xml encoding
+-   Documentation